psteinb/parallel2017/slides.md

 - AMD's ROCm/ROCr stack is a very young and ambitious project
 - full open-source driver, runtime and compiler for dGPU
 - `hc` API is expressive and reduces boiler-plate code (plans for C++17 on device)
-- tooling are not there yet for production (HPC) codes
+- tooling and documentation are not there yet for production (HPC) codes

 &nbsp;